Etochang/ObsidianVault/Zettalkasten/C++ Structures.md

 By giving a name to a structure, you can treat it as a data type, meaning you can create variables with said structure anywhere in the program at any time.

 ```
-struct myDataType { // this structure is name "myDataType"
+struct myDataType { // this struct is named "myDataType"
 	int myNum;
 	string myString;
 }